anilmainali/wilsonmar.github.io/_posts/2016-04-02-beta-activities.md

 {% include _toc.html %}

-The time during internal and public beta release reviews is often the first time that partners and friends have substantial hands-on experience with the upcoming version.
+Public beta release reviews
+are often the first time that partners and friends have substantial hands-on experience with the upcoming version.

 I think too many developers waste the opportunity